-• If your cluster utilizes a yarn.include file, remove the decommissioned nodes from the <HADOOP_CONF_DIR>/yarn.include file on the ResourceManager host machine.
+• If your cluster utilizes a yarn.include file, remove the decommissioned nodes from the <haddenumber that the control of the resource of the file).

-If no yarn.include file is specified, all NodeManagers are considered to be included in the cluster (unless excluded in the yarn.exclude file).
 The yarn.resourcemanager.nodes.include-path and yarn.resourcemanager.nodes.exclude-path properties in yarn-site.xml are used to specify the yarn.include and yarn.exclude files.